 Faculty in this area are: Dr. Jane Liu and Dr. Guillermo Ramirez.

 Structural engineers are designers and builders of all types of structures.
 Traditional structures include bridges, dams, large buildings, power plants, offshore platforms, and transmission towers.
 Other structures include aerospace vehicles (airplanes, rockets, space station), ships, and automobiles.
 Structural engineers analyze the forces that a structure must resist such as gravity, wind, earthquakes, and temperature and develop the combination of appropriate materials (steel, concrete, timber, masonry, etc.) needed to build such a structure.
 Structural engineering involves analysis and design of steel, concrete, masonry, and wood structures with particular attention to design specifications and practical considerations.

-Faculty in this area are: Dr. Craig Henderson, Dr. Edmond Ryan, and Dr. Matt Yarnold.
+Faculty in this area are: Dr. Craig Henderson and Dr. Tim Huff

 Transportation and Materials

 Transportation engineers are involved with the safe, rapid comfortable, convenient, economical, and environmental compatible movement of people and materials.
 Transportation infrastructure including airports, highways, ports, and railways are planned, designed, and operated by transportation engineers.

 Faculty in this area are Dr. Daniel Badoe, Dr. Steven Click, Dr. L.K.
 Crouch, Dr. Benjamin Mohr, and Dr. Daniel VandenBerge.